Frederikshavn

-Frederikshavn ([fʁeðʁeksˈhɑwˀn, fʁæðʁæksˈhɑwˀn]) is a Danish town in Frederikshavn municipality, Region Nordjylland, on the northeast coast of the Jutland peninsula in northern Denmark.
+Frederikshavn ([fʁeðʁeksˈhɑwˀn, fʁæðʁæksˈhɑwˀn]) is a Danish town in Frederikshavn municipality, Region Nordjylland, on the northeast coast on the North Jutlandic Island in northern Denmark.
 Its name translates to "Frederik's harbor".
 It was originally named Fladstrand.

-The town has a population of 22,672 (1 January 2022), and is an important traffic portal with its ferry connections to Gothenburg in Sweden.
+The town has a population of 22,548 (1 January 2025), and is an important traffic portal with its ferry connections to Gothenburg in Sweden.
 The town is well known for fishing and its fishing and industrial harbours.

-Frederikshavn's oldest building, Fiskerklyngen, is originally from the mid-16th century, but the houses now there are from 18th–19th centuries.
+Frederikshavn's oldest district, Fiskerklyngen, is originally from the mid-16th century, but the houses now there are from 18th–19th centuries.

 History

 Frederikshavn was originally called Fladstrand (lit.
 "Flat beach") from its location in Flade parish.

 Fladstrand

 The first mention of a settlement is in a letter dated 13 March 1572 found in the Danish chancery letterbooks.
 It was a fishing village, trading place and crossing point to Norway.

 The old Fladstrand church was built between 1686 and 1690.
 On 31 December 1700 a tax of 500 rigsdaler was put on the town which indicates a fair amount of trade.

 During the Great Nordic War from 1700 to 1721 the town saw a rise in activity as travellers to Norway embarked from here as the route over Sweden was cut.
 The activity slowly subsided after the war.

 A royal maritime pilot was stationed at the town from 1733 after King Christian VI was forced to stay in the town due to bad weather on his journey to Norway.

 In 1735 the town was described as a hamlet which supports itself on fishing and beaching of scows and some farming (fæstebønder).